versia-pub/server/CONTRIBUTING.md

 We use Bun's integrated testing system to write tests.
 You can find more information about it [here](https://bun.sh/docs/cli/test).
 It uses a Jest-like syntax.

-Tests **must** be written for all API routes and all functions that are not trivial.
+Tests **should** be written for all API routes and all functions that are not trivial.
 If you are not sure whether you should write a test for something, you probably should.

 To help with the creation of tests, you may find [GitHub Copilot](https://copilot.github.com/) useful (or some of its free alternatives like [Codeium](https://codeium.com/)).
 Please do not blindly copy the code that it generates, but use it as a starting point for your own tests.
+I recognize that writing tests is very tedious, which is why LLMs can come in handy.

 ### Writing documentation